Backlang-Org/learn/content/the-basics/arrays.md

 # Arrays

 An array can hold multiple values of a specific type.
-The space must be preallocated.
+The memory must be preallocated.

 The structure of a variable of array type:
 ```ebnf